jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (b) within the period notified to the permit holder under subsection (6).
 (6) On receiving a notice from a permit holder under subsection (5), the Minister shall notify the permit holder in writing of the period which in the Minister's opinion is reasonable to allow for—
-  (a) the carrying out of the necessary appraisal work in respect of the discovery; and (b) the preparation of a work programme for the mining of the discovery; and (c) the consideration and granting of an application for a permit to mine the discovery.
+  (a) the carrying out of the necessary appraisal work in respect of the discovery; and (b) the preparation of a work programme for the mining of the discovery (unless the permit is a Tier 3 permit); and (c) the consideration and granting of an application for a permit to mine the discovery.
 (7) Subject to subsection (8) and unless the permit expressly provides otherwise, the rights referred to in subsections (1) to (3) are exclusive to the permit holder.
 (8) A permit conferring all or any of the same rights as a current permit in respect of all or part of the same land and the same mineral may only be granted to a person other than the holder of the current permit with the prior written consent of the current permit holder.